How to Set Up Online Payroll for Your Small Business

 When looking to get one for your business, you must fill out the SS-4 form.
 This document provides the IRS with information about your business, such as business structure and contact information.
 You can also apply for an EIN online through the IRS website to receive your number.

 2. Look Up Your State ID and Requirements

 In addition to EINs, your state and locality may have additional requirements.
 For example, a few states like Florida do not collect state income taxes.
 Some states like New York require a business registration number.
-You can find out if your state is one of them by looking at the IRS page here.

-You can also use the Small Business Administration’s guide on state tax IDs to look up your state’s requirements and apply for an ID number.
+You can use the Small Business Administration’s guide on state tax IDs to look up your state’s requirements and apply for an ID number.